10 Best Dumbbell Back Exercises To Build Mass and Strength

 5. Lift the dumbbell by pulling your elbows up and out to the sides, keeping them higher than your wrists.

-6. Keep moving up until the dumbbells are at chest height or your elbows are in line with your shoulders.
+6. Keep moving until the dumbbells are at chest height or your elbows align with your shoulders.

 7. Pause for a moment at the top, squeezing your shoulder blades together.